gilch/drython/README.md

 >>> result
 'greater'
 ```
-but how do you pass in a second function for `iftrue:iffalse`?
+but how do you pass in a second function for `iftrue:iffalse:`?
+Not possible?
-You actually can do this with decorators, you just need to decorate two functions.
+You actually *can* do this with decorators, you just need to decorate two functions.
 But decorators only accept one function, right?
 Just combine them with a class and decorate that.
 You don't even need an instance:
 ```Python